quibitai/ET_v1/DOCUMENTATION_AUDIT_REPORT.md

 **Impact**: Fixed critical project identity inconsistency

 **Changes**:
-- Updated name from "ai-chatbot" to "quibit-rag"
+- Updated name from "ai-chatbot" to "echo-tango-rag"
 - Aligned with all other project documentation

 ### 3. Standardized Templates